gvwoods/gvwoods.github.io/index.md

   </div>

 I am a Sr. Cloud Solution Architect on the Corporate Team at Microsoft for Azure Data and AI.
 On here you will find [Blog posts](blog.md), videos and a little [About Me](About.md).
+I am also pursuing my Master's in Corporate Innovation and Entrepreneurship at Penn State

 ----------------------------------------------------------------------------------------------------------